aeternity/aeternity/docs/release-notes/next/gh-4036-offline-mode.md

 * A new runtime mode has been added: 'offline', which disables mining and sync, but leaves HTTP endpoints active.
-Controlled via the command `bin/aeternity offline [on | off | statsus]` (GH #4036)
+Controlled via the command `bin/aeternity offline [on | off | status]` (GH #4036)

 * The method `debug/channels/fsm-count` has been added as a debug HTTP endpoint (GH #4029)